Otros Ejercicios

 An' it got a lot of laughs from lots a folks,

-Seems I had to fight my life through.
+Seems I had to fight my whole through.

 Some gal would giggle and I'd get red,